preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 The following lists all available display settings.
 Which of them will be available depends on the display selected.

-+ **Title**: Select the property that contains the title for the item to display.
++ **Title (list)**: Select the property that contains the title for the item to display.
 Available for "Single Item" only.
 + **Description**: Select the property that contains the description for the item(s) to display.
 Available for "Single Item" only.
 + **Image**: Select the property that contains the image for the item(s) to display.
 + **Date**: Select the property that contains the date for the item(s) to display.